 If the clientPublicValue field is filled in, indicating that the client wishes to use Diffie-Hellman key agreement, then the KDC checks to see that the parameters satisfy its policy.
-If they do not (e.g., the prime size is insufficient for the expected encryption type), then the KDC sends back an error message of type KDC_ERR_KEY_TOO_WEAK.
+If they do not (e.g., the prime size is insufficient for the expected encryption type), then the KDC sends back an error message of type KDC_ERR_KEY_TOO_WEAK, with an e-data containing a structure of type DHParameter with appropriate DH parameters for the client to retry the request.
 Otherwise, it generates its own public and private values for the response.

 The KDC also checks that the timestamp in the PKAuthenticator is within the allowable window and that the principal name and realm are correct.
-If the local (server) time and the client time in the authenticator differ by more than the allowable clock skew, then the KDC returns an error message of type KRB_AP_ERR_SKEW as defined in 1510.
+If the local (server) time and the client time in the authenticator differ by more than the allowable clock skew, then the KDC returns an error message of type KRB_AP_ERR_SKEW as defined in RFC 1510bis.

-Assuming no errors, the KDC replies as per RFC 1510, except as follows.
+Assuming no errors, the KDC replies as per RFC 1510bis, except as follows.
 The user's name in the ticket is determined by the following decision algorithm:

-- 1. If the KDC has a mapping from the name in the certificate to a Kerberos name, then use that name.
-Else - 2.
-If the certificate contains the SubjectAltName extension and the local KDC policy defines a mapping from the SubjectAltName to a Kerberos name, then use that name.
-Else - 3.
-Use the name as represented in the certificate, mapping mapping as necessary (e.g., as per RFC 2253 for X.500 names).
-In this case the realm in the ticket shall be the name of the certifier that issued the user's certificate.
+- If the KDC has a mapping from the name in the certificate to a Kerberos name, then use that name.
+Else - If the certificate contains the SubjectAltName extention and the local KDC policy defines a mapping from the SubjectAltName to a Kerberos name, then use that name.

+Flse - 3.
+Use the name as represented in the certificate, mapping as necessary (e.g., as per RFC 2253 for X.500 names).
+In this case the realm in the ticket MUST be the name of the certifier that issued the user's certificate.

-Note that a principal name may be carried in the subject alt name field of a certificate.
-This name may be mapped to a principal record in a security database based on local policy, for example the subject alt name may be kerberos/principal@realm format.
+Note that a principal name may be carried in the subjectAltName field of a certificate.
+This name may be mapped to a principal record in a security database based on local policy, for example the subjectAltName may be kerberos/principal@realm format.
 In this case the realm name is not that of the CA but that of the local realm doing the mapping (or some realm name chosen by that realm).

-If a non-KDC X.509 certificate contains the principal name within the subjectAltName version 3 extension , that name may utilize KerberosName as defined below, or, in the case of an S/MIME certificate [17], may utilize the email address.
-If the KDC is presented with an S/MIME certificate, then the email address within subjectAltName will be interpreted as a principal and realm separated by the "@" sign, or as a name that needs to be canonicalized.
+If a non-KDC X.509 certificate contains the principal name within the subjectAltName version 3 extension, that name may utilize KerberosName as defined below, or, in the case of an S/MIME certificate [14], may utilize the email address.
+If the KDC is presented with an S/MIME certificate, then the email address within subjectAltName will be interpreted as a principal and realm separated by the "@" sign, or as a name that needs to be mapped according to local policy.
 If the resulting name does not correspond to a registered principal name, then the principal name is formed as defined in section 3.1.